The history of Expocentre is directly connected with the history of international exhibitions in this country.

 The pavilion also has a conference hall seating 300 people, halls for seminars and meeting rooms.
 It is the most technologically advanced exhibition pavilion in Russia.
 Its halls meet the most demanding acoustic requirements suitable even for symphony concerts.
 A system of walkways made this pavilion part of a group of previously constructed pavilions Nos.2, 3, 7 and Forum.
 As a result, we have created a single space that combines show, congress, recreational and transit areas on the ground level of the fairgrounds.
 We also added new cloakrooms and cafes.
 It makes working and visiting much more comfortable.

 Expocentre Fairgrounds and the Moscow City Business Centre are located in the same neighborhood, which makes events held at the venue especially relevant.
 The company and its shows are internationally recognized.
-Today, most events proudly bear the UFI logo: Khimia (chemical industry), Zdravookhraneniye (health care), Prodexpo (foodstuffs and beverages), Mebel (furniture), Lesdrevmash (timber industry), Metalloobrabotka (metalworking), Technoforum (Equipment and Technology for Construction Materials Processing), Agroprodmash (agriculture and food processing), Sviaz (telecommunications), Elektro (electric industry), Inlegmash (light industry), Mir Stekla (glass industry), Navitech (navigation systems, technologies and services), Neftegaz (oil and gas), Mir Detstva (goods for children), Obuv.
+Today, most events proudly bear the UFI logo: Khimia (chemical industry), Zdravookhraneniye (health care), Prodexpo (foodstuffs and beverages), Mebel (furniture), Lesdrevmash (timber/logging industry), Metalloobrabotka (metalworking), Technoforum (Equipment and Technology for Construction Materials Processing), Agroprodmash (agriculture and food processing), Sviaz (telecommunications), Elektro (electric industry), Inlegmash (textile industry), Mir Stekla (glass industry), Navitech (navigation systems, technologies and services), Neftegaz (oil and gas industry), Mir Detstva (goods for children), Obuv.
 Mir Kozhi (shoes and leather products), Reklama (advertising), Photonics.
-The World of Lasers and Optics, Interlakokraska (paints and coatings), CJF (child and junior fashion) and Healthy Life-style, Tires & Rubber, 5pEXPO.
+The World of Lasers and Optics, Interlakokraska (paints and coatings), CJF (child and junior fashion) and Healthy Lifestyle, Tires & Rubber, 5pEXPO.